ribbas/grad_courses/615_compiler_design_with_llvm/assn/02/ScannerWithFSM/README.txt

 1. Logic was added in the `getSymbol` function in getSymbol.cpp.
 Similarly to `getKeyword`, the scanning function follows an FSM logic utilizing the states declared in `ASCII_SYM.h`.

 2. `ASCII_SYM.h` was added.
-The file is similar to `ASCII_KW.h` as it consists of its own versions of the variables defined for the keyword FSM.
-The ASCII indices are modified to capture the following characters: ", #, (, ), *, +, -, /, <, =, and >.
+The file is identical to the structure and logic implemented in `ASCII_KW.h`.
+It consists of its own versions of the variables defined for the Keyword FSM.
+The ASCII indices are modified to capture the following 12 characters: ", #, (, ), *, +, -, /, ;, <, =, and >.
 The array of states consist of 19 states.

 3. A minor update to `Token.cpp` was added, where the following line:
 ```